uwaiseibna2/GAP/README.md

 ```bash
 Rscript run_associated.R ./ TRUE 1 21030 21040
 ```
-where the tool is located under the directory `/users/username/downloads/_GAP/` and this command will execute all the single-hidden layered architectures for the specified gene list and store the results under the specified directory.
+where the tool is located under the current terminal directory and this command will execute all the single-hidden layered architectures for the specified gene list and store the results under the specified directory.
 To run list of genes with hidden layers >= 2, command of following format can be used where a 2 hidden layer architecture is implemented for all the genes in the list with 1st and 2nd layer having 15 and 4 nodes respectively.

 **Sample Command**:
 ```bash